-Our CSR programme is a key part of what we believe makes us, us.
 Our colleagues have always been keen to support their favourite charities and good causes, through local initiatives or large-scale events.

 Our charity and community investment programme, Give Together, supports colleagues who wish to fundraise or volunteer for important causes in their lives.
 They can avail of one day’s paid leave each year to volunteer and can also apply to have any fundraising matched up to certain limits.